I'm trying to find somebody here in the audio sound right.

 And again, to remind you, USA Today, with a poll, a majority of Americans trust Democrats to handle the issue of children's health insurance more than President Bush.

-But in this poll, they agree with the President that government aid should be targeted to low-income families.
+But in this poll, they agree with the president that government aid should be targeted to low-income families.

-This is a USA-to-day gallop poll.
+This is a USA Today Gallup poll.

 Two days before the Democrat-controlled House attempts to override the president's veto of the $35 billion expansion of the program.

-Fifty-two percent of respondents in the USA Today Gallup poll say they have more confidence in Democrats to deal with the issue compared with 32% for Bush.
+52% of respondents in the USA Today Gallup poll say they have more confidence in Democrats to deal with the issue compared with 32% for Bush.

-Bush and Republican opponents have called that a step toward government run health care.
+Bush and Republican opponents have called that a step toward government-run health care.

 The American people have made it plain now in two different polls I've seen, this and Erasmus and poll, that they have no interest in government-run health care.